 DAY 2: Walk in the Footsteps of the Ancient Romans

-At the Coliseum, one of the largest structures of the ancient world, Romans once gathered to watch gladiator games, animal contests and even reenactments of sea battles.
-Your guide will tell you about its design and construction, political purposes, fighters (both willing and unwilling) and its eventual demise as an arena.
-At the Imperial Roman Forum you will hear about the myths and religions of ancient Rome as you wander through the ruins of meeting halls and temples.
-The most ancient Latin text ever found, the Lapis Niger (“black stone”), can be found here, in a foundation of a column.
-Your tour will end on the Capitoline Hill, the smallest and most important of the seven hills of ancient Rome, where you can enjoy a wonderful view of the Imperial Forum and of modern Rome, too.
+At the Coliseum, one of the ancient world's largest structures, Romans once gathered to watch gladiator games, animal contests, and even reenactments of sea battles.
+A massive stone amphitheater that seated an estimated 60,000 spectators, it was built in only eight years.
+Your guide will tell you about its design and construction, political purposes, fighters (both willing and unwilling), and eventual demise as an arena.
+At the Imperial Roman Forum, you will hear about the myths and religions of ancient Rome as you wander through the ruins of meeting halls and temples, such as that of the Vestal Virgins, who maintained Vesta’s sacred fire and were considered to be almost goddesses.
+The most ancient Latin text ever found, the Lapis Niger (“black stone”), can also be found in the Forum, in the foundation of a column.
+Your tour will end on the Capitoline Hill, the smallest and most important of the seven hills of ancient Rome, which offers a wonderful view of the city and the Forum.

-This relaxing day begins with a drive on picturesque local roads through the Chianti region.
-Lying between Florence and Siena, and bordered on the east by the Chianti Mountains and the west by the Elsa River, this wine region boasts rolling hills covered with vineyards and cypresses, an unhurried pace of life and charming villages.
+This relaxing tour begins with a drive on picturesque local roads through the world-famous Chianti region.
+Lying between Florence and Siena, and bordered on the east by the Chianti Mountains and the west by the Elsa River, this wine region boasts delightful vistas of rolling hills, cypresses, and charming villages, along with an unhurried pace of life.
 You’ll visit the celebrated Machiavelli winery for a tour of the vineyard and a sampling of several different types of local wine, followed by a sumptuous lunch in the family’s villa.
 Following this, your driver will take you to the medieval gem of San Gimignano, “city of beautiful towers.”
 In its heyday, the town boasted 72 towers.
 Now 14 remain, and, rising above Tuscany’s Elsa Valley, they give the town the appearance of a medieval dream.
 Your walking tour begins at the Piazza della Cisterna, Piazza del Duomo Collegiata, and Romanesque cathedral, and continues with a stroll along the ancient pilgrimage road, the Via Francigena.
 There will also be time to visit shops, browse the lovely Santa Fina pottery and other handmade products, and purchase some saffron, a local culinary specialty.

-Your guide will take you on a walking tour of the Piazza della Signoria and its many sculptures.
-The graceful Loggia dei Lanzi houses the famous Perseus Holding the Head of Medusa, by Cellini (1554), and the Rape of the Sabine Women, by Giambologna.
-The day culminates with a private tour of the world-class Uffizi Gallery, where you will view masterpieces of the Renaissance masters Giotto, Michelangelo and Botticelli and then relax with a glass of prosecco on the terrace overlooking the Piazza della Signoria.
+Your private tour guide will take you on a walking tour of the Piazza della Signoria and its many sculptures.
+The graceful Loggia dei Lanzi houses the famous sculptures of Perseus Holding Medusa's Head, by Cellini (1554), and the Rape of the Sabine Women, by Giambologna.
+The tour continues with a private tour of the magnificent Uffizi Gallery, where every piece of art is a Renaissance masterpiece, followed by a glass of prosecco on the terrace overlooking the Piazza della Signoria.

-DAY 7: Transfer to Venice and Tour of Hidden Venice
+DAY 7: Arrival in Venice and Walking Tour of Hidden Venice

 DAY 8: Tour of Venice's Unique Sites